shreshtab/sudoku-solver/README.md

 - Puzzles Setup
 - Speed Control
 - Responsive Styling

-### Backlog

 - Refactor Components
   - Move cell/box to a different component
   - Move control panel into a new component

+### Backlog

+- Refactor Components
   - Provide grid as an input to the Sudoku Grid component
 - Unit Tests
 - Flatten Sudoku Grid State